Pheburane® Coated Oral Pellets:

 An innovative formulation of sodium phenylbutyrate (NaPB) with a special coating designed to mask the awful taste of NaPB

-The safe, effective, and palatable adjunctive therapy to the standard of care, which includes dietary management, for the treatment of certain Urea Cycle Disorders (UCDs)
+The FDA-approved safe, effective, and palatable adjunctive therapy to the standard of care, which includes dietary management, for the treatment of certain Urea Cycle Disorders (UCDs)

 • An innovative alternative to other UCD treatments – no tablets, no syringes, & no mixing required.